adosar/aidsorb/docs/source/tutorial.rst

 Questions
 ---------

-Can I use point clouds not created with AIdsorb?
+Can I use point clouds not created with |aidsorb|?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes!
 The only requirement is to store them in ``.npz`` format (see